AlfaSierra92/GraphQL06/README.md

 # Microservices with Spring Boot 3 and Spring Cloud, Third Edition - CHAPTER 06
-Potentially chapter 06 with authentication.
+Potentially chapter 06 edited for DEP exam.
 Stay tunded for further details.

 *This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by